France–Indonesia relations

 France and Indonesia established diplomatic relations on 4 January 1950.
-The indirect relationship between France and Indonesia commenced during the early 19th century colonial Dutch East Indies.
-Since 2011 France and Indonesia have formed a strategic partnership.
+The indirect relationship between France and Indonesia commenced during the early 19th century colonial Dutch East Indies, while France became the colonial power of French Indochina including Cambodia and Laos alongside Cochinchina (present day Vietnam).
+Since 2011, France and Indonesia have formed a strategic partnership.

 France has an embassy in Jakarta while Indonesia has an embassy in Paris.
 The relations between the two nations are important as both are democratic republics and each holds significant geopolitical influences in its respective region.
 France is a key member of the European Union, while Indonesia is a core constituent of ASEAN.
 The diplomatic relations between France and Indonesia are a key element for developing relations between Indonesia and the European Union and between France and the Association of Southeast Asian Nations.
 Both nations are the member of G-20 major economies.

 According to a 2013 BBC World Service Poll, 56% of Indonesians view France's influence positively, with only 14% expressing a negative view.
 This is one of the most favourable perceptions of France in the Asia-Pacific, only lagging behind more positive views by South Korea and Australia.